Remove and Install Primary Cover Harley Twin-Cam

 Having an 1/4" drive inch-pounds torque wrench is highly recommended.

-When done, start the bike and let the engine idle for a minute or two.
-Check underneath for leaks.
+When done, start the engine and let idle for a minute or two.
+Shut off and check for leaks.

 Notes and Misc